Best for: Side hustlers and creators who want to build once and sell repeatedly, using AI to compress product creation from weeks to a weekend.

 SEO on your listings.
 Gumroad and Etsy listings rank in Google.
 Treat your product title and description like a blog post — include the specific keywords someone would search when looking for your product.
 “AI prompt pack for real estate agents” ranks better than “Ultimate Real Estate Prompt Bundle.”

 Content that demonstrates the product.
 Write articles, post on X, make short videos showing the product working.
 Not “buy my thing” content — content that provides genuine value and naturally leads people to the product.
+Understanding how AI search engines discover and cite content helps you position your product pages where buyers are actually looking now.
 This is where having a site like VirtualUncle becomes a distribution asset.
 A post about AI tools for real estate agents that mentions and links to your real estate prompt pack converts readers into buyers.

 Partnerships and affiliates.
 Find people with audiences in your niche and offer them 30 to 40% commission to promote your product.
 One email from the right newsletter can generate more sales than weeks of organic effort.